SupahNickie/CaffeineORM/README.md

 - Chainable where clauses that do not execute immediately
 - Options for limit, order, joins
 - Allow array arguments to support queries like `where first_name in ('Bob', 'Gerald')`
-- Add, update, delete, find_or_create functions
+- Create, update, delete, find_or_create functions